Australian Working Holiday Visa

 In Australia, a dorm room can cost anything from $15 a Night to $35

-Never stayed in a hostel before check out the Everything you need to about hostels
+Never stayed in a hostel before checking out the Everything you need to about hostel

 Another simple one here, follow the link, add the details of your farm work (should be on a bit of paper you received after working 88 days) then pay the money.

 This one normally takes a bit longer to get approved, You might have to have an interview but this is ultra-rare.
 If your Second Year Australian Working holiday visa turn up before your last visa expires they will put you on a bridging visa ( I had this Nothing to worry about, Just means you can stay in the country and work but they haven’t approved your second year yet) My visa took nearly a month to be approved, Taylor’s was done in a day.

 How to file your tax

 So many people in Australia use accountants to file their tax but doing it yourself can be super easy. (some don’t bother) I say make sure you do you tax because I got $1000’s back so it worth the 30 minutes it takes to enter your data.

 You will need your payment summaries with all employers Which you should receive around mid-July.
 Once you have received them (some even enter the details for you online) Go to https://www.ato.gov.au Follow the instructions you will need to phone them at one point to open your phone but if you follow or the details or just phone them right away they will be able to help you!

 Must see places in Australia!

 - Sydney (Because you have too)